 EIU Psychology Majors have a number of opportunities available to them for engaging with other students and faculty, beyond the classroom.
 One such opportunity is by joining the Psychology Club, available to all students, and Psi Chi (the International Honor Society in Psychology).
 EIU’s Psi Chi chapter has been continually active for 45 years; it allows students opportunities to interact with department faculty and other students, similarly committed to pursuing careers or graduate training in psychology-related areas.

 The Psychology department at EIU offers a faculty-led summer program that is held in Rome and tours the center of Italy.
 It involves the study of culture and its influence on behavior.
-Meanwhile visiting wonderful cities and cultural sites, you will take a course on Multicultural Human Behavior for 3 credits (PSY 4590 Psychology Seminar: Multicultural Human Behavior).
+Meanwhile visiting wonderful cities and cultural sites, you will take a course on Multicultural Human Behavior for 6 credits (PSY 3970 Study Abroad).

 For more information on the program, click here.